-Out of its population of 45 million people, 38 million people (83% of the population) lack access to a reliable, safely managed source of water, and 7 million people (17%) lack access to improved sanitation solutions.
+Out of its population of 45 million people, 38 million people (83% of the population) lack access to a reliable, safely managed source of water.
 Uganda has experienced two decades of economic growth, leading to large population movements from rural areas to informal settlements around urban centers.
 High population growth stresses the water and sanitation services that exist.

 Further, urban people living in poverty pay as much as 22 percent of their income to access water from water vendors.
 Spending such a high percentage of earnings on water reduces overall household income, limiting opportunities to build savings and break the cycle of poverty.
 And many families living in rural areas spend more than 30 minutes walking to collect the water their families need, taking time away from work and school.

 However, there is positive momentum as the government of Uganda aims to have safe water and improved sanitation for everyone by 2030 and Water.org is well-positioned to help.

 Our impact in Uganda

 Water.org began working in Uganda in 2009.
 We launched our WaterCredit solution in 2013.
 Since then, demand for water and sanitation loan products has grown significantly.
 We have partnered with multiple financial institutions and a microfinance association (with 22 microfinance institutions) to develop water and sanitation lending portfolios.

 Water.org also works with a variety of sector organizations in Uganda, including Water for People, IRC, and Water and Sanitation for the Urban Poor.
 By partnering with other stakeholders, local and national government, and key players in the water and financial sectors, we’re working to remove barriers and build an enabling environment for affordable financing for water and sanitation.